You may have already heard a lot of advocacy to outsource development work overseas.

 The Benefits of Outsourcing Overseas Development

-Cost: Obviously, the cost of labor in outsourced work is much lesser than that of in-house or local developers.
-In fact, you can get overseas developers for about quarter of the cost.
+Obviously, the cost of labour in outsourced work is much lesser than that of in-house or local developers.
+In fact, you can get overseas developers for about a quarter of the cost.

 And since the entrepreneurs are quick in doing maths when it comes to saving some money.

-This labor arbitrage is enough to convince any new entrepreneur to choose offshore outsourcing over local development.
+This labour arbitrage is enough to convince any new entrepreneur to choose offshore outsourcing over local development.

 But let me pass on some findings from this survey done by ComputerWeekly; “62% of offshore contracts cost much more than what businesses expected.”

-No full-time hassle: This is the other aspect of outsourcing that lures the entrepreneurs.
-You don’t have to hire full-time workforce to meet your needs.
+This is the other aspect of outsourcing that lures entrepreneurs.
+You don’t have to hire a full-time workforce to meet your needs.
 So, no offline recruitment hassle.

-More time availability: Apart from money, you could save a lot of your time that you would spend on offline recruitment, team meetings, and a whole lot of other headaches.
+Apart from money, you could save a lot of the time that you would spend on offline recruitment, team meetings, and a whole lot of other headaches.

-No team management: Managing a team isn’t everyone’s cup of tea, especially the novice entrepreneurs found it cumbersome managing an in-house team of developers.
+Managing a team isn’t everyone’s cup of tea, especially the novice entrepreneurs who found it cumbersome managing an in-house team of developers.

 When Should You Avoid Overseas Outsourcing

-Collaboration: Collaboration is one of the strongest pillars of any project.
-And this where you might face issues with your overseas hiree.
+Collaboration is one of the strongest pillars of any project.
+And this is where you might face issues with your overseas hiree.
 Issues due to completely reverse time zones, language barriers, cultural gaps.
-Delays and quality issues are common and expected but most of the startup entrepreneurs aren’t aware of these situations.
+Delays and quality issues are common and expected but most startup entrepreneurs aren’t aware of these situations.

-Communication: As I’ve already emphasized on this thing before, ‘Communication’ should be like crystal clear between the teams.
-Think of it like this - you as a team are building a house from scratch and so you can’t afford to miss a single brick at the very starting of your foundation.
+As I’ve already emphasized on this thing before, ‘Communication’ should be crystal clear between the teams.
+Think of it like this - you as a team are building a house from scratch and so you can’t afford to miss a single brick at the very start of your foundation.

 Obviously, there are a lot of other factors that decide whether you should go the overseas route or not.
 But in the end, it is you who need to decide whether the attractive cost arbitrage outweighs the concerns.